Boost C++ LibrariesSourceForge.net Logo

 Log formatter

-A functional object that forms up the final shape of the textual output.
-Some sinks, like binary logging sink, may not need it although almost any text-based sink would use a formatter to compose its output.
+A function object that generates the final textual output from a log record.
+Some sinks, e.g. a binary logging sink, may not need it, although almost any text-based sink would use a formatter to compose its output.

 Logging core

-The global entity that maintains connection between sources and sinks and applies filters to records.
-It is mainly used on the logging library initialization stage.
+The global entity that maintains connections between sources and sinks and applies filters to records.
+It is mainly used when the logging library is initialized.

 i18n